What is the difference between magnesium citrate and magnesium glycinate?

 The relationship

 Magnesium is an electrolyte and mineral that serves as a cofactor for more than 300 distinct enzymatic reactions in the human body.
 It is critical for everything from DNA synthesis and protein production to nerve transmission and blood glucose control.
-Despite its importance, large population studies suggest that nearly half of the American population consumes less magnesium than the estimated average requirement.[1]
+According to a 2012 review in Nutrition Reviews, large population data suggest that nearly half of Americans consume less magnesium than the estimated average requirement.[1]
 However, solving this deficiency is not as simple as ingesting raw magnesium.

 Elemental magnesium is highly unstable and must be bound to a carrier molecule to be stabilized and absorbed by the human digestive tract.
 The specific carrier molecule determines the supplement’s bioavailability—how much actually enters your bloodstream—and its primary physiological effects.
 This brings us to the most common question patients ask: what is the difference between magnesium citrate and magnesium glycinate?